lxxcuhk-create/xiaoxiliu-finance.github.io/projects.md

   </div>
   Bond mutual funds hold Treasuries as liquidity buffers against redemption shocks.
   Yet this very practice can transmit non-fundamental flow shocks into the safest market in the world.
-We document that Treasury excess return volatility rises with bond fund ownership, particularly among funds that engage in intensive liquidity management.
+This paper documented that Treasury excess return volatility rises with bond fund ownership, particularly among funds that engage in intensive liquidity management.
 Exploiting the SEC’s 2017 Liquidity Risk Management Rule and the COVID-19 turmoil provides causal evidence of this channel.